The concern with healthy eating is increasingly present in people's lives, and reading food nutrition labels is an important part of this process.

 The app allows users to scan barcodes and contribute information about food products, including nutrition labels and ingredients.

-The great advantage of this application is its scope, as it brings together food information from various parts of the world.
-This makes it especially useful for those who travel or seek information about international products.
+The great advantage of this app is its comprehensiveness, as it brings together information about food from various parts of the world.
+This makes it especially useful for those who travel or are looking for information about international products.

 Additionally, Open Food Facts promotes transparency and awareness about food quality around the world.